idealparable/BibleQ/DidLazarusWriteJohn.md

 Although it would also be unlikely he was even personally consulted for that, since he might have been a bit busy at the time, depending on where he was when the arresting group arrived with Jesus related to where Unnamed Disciple was.

-There are other fallacies that could be listed here (especially confirmation fallacy), but since I'm *not* trying to write a book, let's move on with just one more caution: that I haven't done a whole-book line by line topic study of the entire gospel of John yet to test this.
+There are other fallacies that could be listed here (especially confirmation fallacy), but since I'm *not* trying to write a book, let's move on with just one more caution: that I haven't done a whole-book line by line topic study of the entire gospel of John yet to test this in every part.

 Eventually I might, since authorship and authorial avoidance of John is an important premise to some of my reasoning.